marcoonroad/Coro-Simple/README.md

 ##### Coroutine: Implementing symmetric ones #####

 The support to a *transfer* function is still experimental.
-Check the 't/transfer.t' test if you wish.
+Check the 't/transfer.t' test if you wish to know more about.